CENTRAL WEST VIRGINIA WIRELESS ASSOCIATION

 Sec 2.
 Meetings

 Regular meetings shall be held on the second Saturday of each calendar month.
-The time and location will be announced at the prior months meeting and on the web page for the CWWJA
+The time and location will be announced at the prior months meeting and on the web page for the CWVWA

 Sec 4.
 Committees

 Association President shall have the authority to establish temporary or standing committees as deemed necessary.
 Members of committees shall be drawn from the Association (club) membership.
-The Association President shall appoint a committee chairperson.
+The Association President shall appoint a committee chairperson and members to serve.
+The President will serve on all committees.
+The chairperson can add or remove members as necessary.
+Decisions made by committees are expected to be followed at club events.

 Sec 5.
 Finances

-A budget shall be prepared by the Treasurer with input from membership and submitted to the Executive Committee at the beginning of each calendar year.
+A budget shall be prepared by the Treasurer with input from membership and submitted to the Executive Council at the beginning of each calendar year.
 The Budget shall identify by categories known and predictable disbursements of club funds.
-After approval by the Executive Committee the budget shall be submitted to the membership at a regular meeting.
+After approval by the Executive Council the budget shall be submitted to the membership at a regular meeting.
 Approval of the budget by a quorum of the membership is required.
-All expenditures of Club funds shall be approved by the Executive Committee.
-The Executive Committee is authorized to approve expenditures, not to exceed four hundred ($400.00) without membership approval.
+All expenditures of Club funds shall be approved by the Executive Council.
+The Officers and/or Executive Council is authorized to approve expenditures, not to exceed four hundred ($400.00) without membership approval.